 And then one day with no warning, everything changed.
 From the way we meet friends, travel, shop, or eat, to the way we work, everything is suddenly different.
-Let’s admit together, our work-life balance is no exception to this (nor is the customer success space).
+Let’s admit together that our work-life balance is no exception to this (nor is the customer success space).
 Customer Success has evolved.

 There has been a colossal shift in expectations and power from employers to employees.
 Millions of workers realized that retaining control of their life is just… more important.
 A job is no longer the top priority, we are!
-We don’t live to work, instead, we work to live.
+We don’t live to work.
+Instead, we work to live.
 A better life is the new equation now.
-The challenge of filling the growing numbers of vacant jobs has shifted to the employer.
+The challenge of filling the growing number of vacant jobs has shifted to the employer.
 Need help, you better offer flexibility.
-Need help, you better offer realistic compensation, and have a defined wellness program that proves you care about your employees as human beings, not just immaterial resources.
-Anything less offered and employees are resigning.
+Need help, you better offer realistic compensation and have a defined wellness program that proves you care about your employees as human beings, not just immaterial resources.
+Anything less offered, and employees are resigning.
 And they are resigning in record numbers, to be forever known as the Great Resignation.

 - 70% of employees want flexible remote work options to continue

-- Over 65% of employees are craving more in-person time with their teams.
+- Over 65% of employees crave more in-person time with their teams

 All of this shows us that employee expectations from work are changing.
 Evolving to meet their needs, not their employer’s.